 |Base Notes:||Ambergris, Benzoin, Castoreum|

-This perfume was researched and submitted by DeGe53
+Researched and submitted by DeGe53

 Your Notes are only visible to you.